MovingBlocks/Terasology/README.markdown

 Press the `grave` key (usually the ony immediately above `tab`) to show the in-game console.
 Block names and some other things are not capital sensitive while command names are.
 Copy paste is supported and up/down arrow will cycle through commands you've used before.
 Hitting `tab` with a partially typed command will auto-complete it (including abbreviated camel case like lS for listShapes).
 For partial commands with multiple completion candidates you can `tab` again to cycle through them.

 * help - Show in-game help (more thorough)
+* flight - just what it sounds like :)
-* ghost - fly / no-clip mode (old double-jump for "god" mode)
+* ghost - no-clip mode (fly through anything)
-* hspeed - radically increase your horizontal move speed
+* hspeed - greatly increase your movement speed
 * hjump - jump really high.
 Almost like flying - but it isn't.
 Just jump good.
 * restoreSpeed - normalizes speed (both horizontal and vertical)
 * help "giveBlock" - Shows detailed help on the "giveBlock" command